Social Entrepreneur Grants

 - The organization's mission should fall into one of the Foundation's areas of interest.

-The Ausherman Family Foundation awards grants to nonprofit organizations that fit into the following defined Areas of Interest, listed below in order of funding preference are definitions:
+The Ausherman Family Foundation awards grants to nonprofit organizations that fit into the following defined Areas of Interest:

 Children, Youth, & Families